kalibera/rchk/README.md

 be found as well.
 We are happy to give advice to interested package maintainers on how to use the tool.

-Getting started quickly with the tool (tested on Ubuntu 15.04):
+Manual installation on Ubuntu 15.04:

 0. Install build dependencies for GNU-R: `apt-get build-dep -y r-base-dev`
 1. Install a binary version of [CLANG+LLVM 3.6.1](http://llvm.org/releases/download.html#3.6.1).